 An interesting twist on the "find a card" game, "dowsing" for a card is fun and simple.
-This one relies on your acting skills, so get ready to put on a performance.
+This one relies on your acting skills, so get ready to perform.

 Dowsing is a rather old-fashioned way of finding water and minerals below ground.
-In a similar manner, you'll use a "dowsing rod" (a pen or stick) to find a spectator's card in the deck.
+Similarly, you'll use a "dowsing rod" (a pen or stick) to find a spectator's card in the deck.
 It's one more way to practice your ability to find anyone's card every time.

 10 of 16

 This one is a sleight of hand trick and it's a great way to hone your skills of magical deception.
 The reversed card trick is easier than you can imagine and when you see how it's done, a new world of magician's secrets will open up to you.